Hepburn Act

+This illustration entitled, "Hepburn Rate Bill", by cartoonist Clifford Berryman, which appeared in the Washington Post on May 15, 1906, depicts the Hepburn Bill, which was strongly endorsed by President Theodore Roosevelt, finally getting past the Senate on its way to the House and showing the beatings it had taken by all of the amendments added in an attempt to block it.

 The Hepburn Act is a 1906 United States federal law that expanded the jurisdiction of the Interstate Commerce Commission (ICC) and gave it the power to set maximum railroad rates.
 This led to the discontinuation of free passes to loyal shippers.
 In addition, the ICC could view the railroads' financial records, a task simplified by standardized bookkeeping systems.
 For any railroad that resisted, the ICC's conditions would remain in effect until the outcome of legislation said otherwise.
 By the Hepburn Act, the ICC's authority was extended to cover bridges, terminals, ferries, railroad sleeping cars, express companies and oil pipelines.